We have had many questions from users asking if Avanti is or will be "Making Tax Digital" compliant.

-Therefore Avanti is not presently MTD compliant however our team are developing an add-on app which will enable you to calculate new VAT returns or pull in saved returns from Avanti and submit them directly to HMRC to comply with MTD legislation.
-This will be made available before the end of 2018 well in advance of the April 2019 requirement.
+Therefore Avanti is not presently MTD compliant.
+However we are an HMRC registered developer with approved access to their MTD APIs - meaning we are authorised to access HMRC's systems to submit VAT Returns for our customers via our application software.
+Our team are developing an add-on app which will enable you to calculate new VAT returns or pull in saved returns from Avanti and submit them directly to HMRC to comply with MTD legislation.
+This will be made available early in 2019, well in advance of the April 2019 requirement.

 To receive the MTD compliant add-on, your subscription for Avanti must be current and paid-up at the point of release.
 If you are an Avanti user who originally subscribed between 2011 and 2013 but have allowed your subscription to lapse please email us to ensure you have access to the MTD compliant add-on app when it is released.

 We are pleased to announce the introduction of OpenAvanti.
 OpenAvanti is a programme to get customers involved in the developments we are working on at a much earlier stage in the process.
 It will enable Avanti customers to download builds of the software and updates we are developing on a regular basis, whether to use live in their business or to use as a test just to see how things are progressing.